 The AO team aspires to improve the long-term sustainability of the companies in which Voya IM invests by promoting ESG best practices through our proxy voting and engagement activities as well as collaborative discussions with other institutional shareholders.
 Therefore, the purpose of all engagements conducted by the AO team is to have a constructive dialogue between the company and the AO team.
-Our goal is to understand how the company is addressing its ESG risks and opportunities, better understand each other's views and objectives, develop a long-term relationship beneficial to both parties, and encourage enhanced disclosure, utilising generally accepted reporting frameworks such as TCFD, SASB, EEO-1, GRI, etc.
+Our goal is to understand how the company is addressing its ESG risks and opportunities, better understand each other's views and objectives, develop a long-term relationship beneficial to both parties, and encourage enhanced disclosure utilizing generally accepted reporting frameworks such as TCFD, SASB, EEO-1, GRI, etc.

 Additionally, Voya IM investment teams may engage with the companies in which they invest.
-The investment teams utilize an on-line engagement survey to record key issues discussed during their engagements and assess the company's ability to address material financial and ESG factors.
+The AO and investment teams have access to a shared application to record key issues during their engagements and assess the company's ability to address material financial and ESG factors.
 The investment teams are able to escalate any concerns they may have with a company to the AO and ESG Research teams.